eeditiones/tei-publisher-faq/content/docx2TEI/_index.md

 ## Word to TEI (docx2TEI) import facility

-This chapter gathers FAQ entries specific to the Word to TEI import
+This chapter gathers FAQ entries specific to the Word to TEI import.

+---